Woodbury matrix identity

 where A, U, C and V are conformable matrices: A is n×n, C is k×k, U is n×k, and V is k×n.
 This can be derived using blockwise matrix inversion.

 While the identity is primarily used on matrices, it holds in a general ring or in an Ab-category.

-The Woodbury matrix identity allows cheap computation of inverses and solutions to linear equations.
-However, little is known about the numerical stability of the formula.
-There are no published results concerning its error bounds.
-Anecdotal evidence suggests that it may diverge even for seemingly benign examples (when both the original and modified matrices are well-conditioned).
+The Woodbury matrix identity allows efficient computation of matrix inverses and solutions to linear systems after low-rank modifications.
+Its numerical stability has been studied under various assumptions.
+Yip showed that when the original and modified matrices are well-conditioned, there exist low-rank representations for which the Sherman–Morrison–Woodbury formula is stable.
+More recently, Ma et al. derived explicit forward and backward error bounds for the formula when the required inverses are computed approximately.
+Nevertheless, numerical examples have been reported in which a direct application of the formula suffers from numerical instability even when both the original and modified matrices are well-conditioned.

 Discussion

 To prove this result, we will start by proving a simpler one.
 Replacing A and C with the identity matrix I, we obtain another identity which is a bit simpler: